 Endocrine disruptors are chemicals that can interfere with endocrine (or hormone) systems at certain doses.
 These disruptions can cause cancerous tumors, birth defects, and other developmental disorders.
 Any system in the body controlled by hormones can be derailed by hormone disruptors.
 (Wikipedia)

 According to Dr. Steven Gundry (pg 111, The Plant Paradox), they are found in most plastics, scented cosmetics, preservatives, sunscreens, household cleaning products, laundry products, register receipts, make-up, deodorants, toothpaste (with triclosan), food treated with pesticides, insecticides and herbicides, NSAIDS, broad spectrum antibiotics, stomach acid blockers, exposure to blue light.

-Did you know that US allows some 1,500 toxic chemicals in cosmetic products, banned by most of developed countries in the world?
+Did you know that the US allows some 1,500 toxic chemicals in cosmetic products, banned by most of the developed countries in the world?

 Endocrine disruptors are everywhere.
 Here there are few ideas about how to avoid them:

-- Replace use of plastic with other non harmful materials.
+- Replace the use of plastic with other nonharmful materials.
 Check this article for some ideas.